We recommend this as a weekend treat when you want to stay healthy, but still enjoy a treat.

 8 teaspoons of sesame seeds

-Salt and pepper to taste and a pinch of chilli flakes
+Salt and pepper and a tiny pinch of chilli flakes for the seeds

 A drizzle of olive oil